-Contractor will refine the following outlined Phases to include specific Nevada County requirements, as needed.
+Contractor will refine the following outlined Phases to include specific County requirements, as needed.

 - Engagement: Establishes the team responsible for setting the goals, desired outcomes and creating the logistics of how the team will work together.
 The primary interventions methods are engagement of the youth and family and clarification of presenting issues.
-If there is a presenting crisis, significant resources are invested in safety planning, de-escalation and stabilization.
+If there is a presenting crisis, significant resources are invested in safety planning, deescalation and stabilization.
 The child and family are supported to identify their initial goals and the requirements of the court, as applicable.
-The initial members of the Child and Family Team (CFT) are identified and engaged.
-(Typically, up to 30 days)

-- Engagement Activities:

-- Identifying the family mission statement

-- Listening to the family's story

-- Seeking to understand the family's needs

-- Developing team agreements driven by the family cultural practices

-- Empathizing with the family's current situation

-- o Development of Safety Plan

-- Connection Mapping

-- Assessment of family's strengths utilizing CANS

-- Planning: Establishes the initial plans and intervention strategies, using the resources of the team and the community.
+The initial members of the CFT are identified and engaged.
+(Typically, up to 30 days) - Engagement Activities: - Identifying the family mission statement - Listening to the family's story - Seeking to understand the family's needs - Developing team agreements driven by the family cultural practices - Empathizing with the family's current situation - Development of Safety Plan - Connection Mapping - Assessment of family's strengths utilizing CANS - Planning: Establishes the initial plans and intervention strategies, using the resources of the team and the community.
 Safety issues are explored more deeply with specific plans for management of those issues long term.
-The mental health treatment plan is specifically defined, including measurable outcomes within a timeframe, and incorporated in the Individualized Service Plan (ISP).
+The mental health treatment plan is specifically defined, including measurable outcomes within a timeframe, and incorporated in the ISP.
 Initial crises are stabilized, freeing the child, family and other team members to focus on prioritization of larger needs and goals.
 The group supports early successes to feed motivation, confidence and a sense of hope.
 The primary intervention strategies are group facilitation to identify and prioritize goals and underlying needs.
 Immediate strategies focus on behavioral and environmental interventions in response to safety and other prioritized issues, providing education regarding "normal' development and the impact of mental illness and trauma on development, and the identification and development of natural support resources.
-Utilization of the Child and Adolescent Needs and Strengths (CANS) supports the planning process by prioritizing domains and goals.
+Utilization of CANS supports the planning process by prioritizing domains and goals.
 Domains, as identified in the CANS, with scores of 2 or 3 are discussed within the CFT to ensure those areas are incorporated into the plan.
 All court ordered requirements are integrated into the plan when a family is involved with probation.
-Goals are developed to address an unmet need

-via the family's strengths, resources and supports.
-The result is the Individualized Service Plan (ISP) that is developed for each participant and family, and is updated frequently throughout the provision of Wraparound services.
+Goals are developed to address an unmet need via the family's strengths, resources and supports.
+The result is the ISP that is developed for each participant and family, and is updated frequently throughout the provision of Wraparound services.
 CANS will be completed within 30 days of opening, and every 6 months of subsequent treatment.
-(Typically, 30 days)
+(Typically 30 days)